 Typically when you are injured at work in Texas, you must file your case through workers’ compensation.
 However, maritime law typically allows offshore workers to sue for injuries after an on-the-job accident.
 This means you can usually claim full compensation for lost wages, medical expenses, and pain and suffering instead of settling for partial damages through a workers’ comp. claim.

 To get compensation, you must prove that the rig owner or your employer was responsible for your injuries through their negligence.
 Negligence is typically proven with evidence that the responsible party breached some duty they owed you.
 If your employer fails to supply proper safety gear or fails to otherwise keep you safe through proper training, they may be found negligent.
-A rig owner – if that is a different party than your employer – may also be responsible for injuries from dangerous conditions on the rig.
+A rig owner – if that is a different party than your employer – may also be responsible for premises liability injuries on the rig.

 When you prove your injuries were caused by negligence, you must also prove the harms you suffered.
 This means demonstrating the total lost wages you suffered, any reduced future earning capacity, the medical expenses you faced because of the injury, and the value of your pain and suffering.
 An attorney can help you calculate these damages and prove them in court by using evidence such as bank statements, pay stubs, medical bills, and other hard evidence of your injuries and the effects you faced because of them.